yurukov/activity-bot/README.md

 * ❌ Set "Content Warning"
 * ❌ Accurate support for converting user's text to HTML
 * ❌ Cannot be discovered by Lemmy instances

+## Details on changes from forked version
+### Bridge to BlueSky
+Handling multiple accounts on the same host via .well-known/atproto-did is not a good idea and requires changes to your server config anyway.
+Therefore a DNS approach is better.
+Bluesky offers a [guide](https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial).
+Just add a DNS entry like *_atproto.username.subdomain TXT
+ "did=did:plc:your-did-number"* for each username and your done.
+After you follow *@bsky.brid.gy@bsky.brid.gy* wait a day and then DM them with *"content=username {username}.{dimain}"* can get the DID number from *https://fed.brid.gy/ap/@username@domain*.
+You can debug the result on [this page](https://bsky-debug.app/handle).

+### Multiple accounts
+The big change from the original is that this one s

 ## Getting started